NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 $ npm run dtos
 ```

-That can be referenced instead to enable IDE static analysis benefits during development:
+That can be referenced instead to unlock your IDE's static analysis type-checking and intelli-sense benefits during development:

 ```js
 import { Hello } from '/js/dtos.mjs'